SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/aws-lambda.md

 For example, you can create a Monitor that triggers a Lambda function when too many requests are received from a suspicious IP address.
 The Lambda function can shut down additional requests from that IP address, while simultaneously sending a notification to the security team for review.

+## How to expose a Lambda function

-## Use Lambda Function URL or build an API in the API Gateway to expose a Lambda function
+To expose a expose a Lambda function, you can either call a Lambda Function URL or build an API in the API Gateway.

 Lambda can be called directly using **Function URL**.
 See [Creating and managing Lambda function URLs](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) for details.

-In more demanding use cases lambda can be accessed via **API Gateway**.
-To use this approach generate an Invoke URL, with a POST method for your Lambda function by creating an API in Amazon API Gateway.
-For information about exposing an HTTP endpoint in API Gateway, see Amazon's [API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).
+In more demanding use cases, lambda can be accessed via **API Gateway**.
+To use this approach, generate an Invoke URL with a POST method for your Lambda function by creating an API in Amazon API Gateway.
+For information about exposing an HTTP endpoint in API Gateway, see the [Amazon API Gateway documentation](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html).

 Secure your Lambda Function URL or API Gateway method by selecting **AWS_IAM** for the authorization type in configuration on AWS side.